A year ago today, google doodled Richard Oakes.

 The semantics of discovery requires everyone play the game.
 Naughty naughty little google doodle.

 When I first went to public school, I was taught the pilgrims and pioneers were good hapless people who suffered greatly at the hands of the big bad savage Indians.
+Don’tchaknow, they weren’t trespassing.
+They were just poor little immigrants seeking a better life and the big bad Indians were in their way.

 Columbus is still a swashbuckling adventurer, don’t ya know?